williamjturkel/H3885G-FW25/A02/README.md

 - _**TEAMNAME-APP.html**_
   - The HTML file of your application
 - _**TEAMNAME-TEST-FILES.CSV**_
-  - Google Sheets file saved as CSV containing information about your test runs (Test Number, Input Filename, Output JSON File)
+  - Google Sheets file saved as CSV containing information about your test runs (Test Number, Input Filename, Output JSON Filename)
+- _**TEAMNAME-TEST-01.txt**_ to _**TEAMNAME-TEST-05.txt**_
+  - The five text files extracted from the PDFs to serve as inputs for your Extractor
 - _**TEAMNAME-TEST-01.json**_ to _**TEAMNAME-TEST-05.json**_
   - The five JSON files created as outputs during your tests